aiidateam/aiida-wannier90-workflows/docs/source/user_guide/get_started/scdm/scdm.rst

 .. code:: bash

-    verdi process list -p1 -a
+    verdi process list -p 1 -a

 to see *all* workflows and calculations, even completed, that have been launched in the past 1 day.